STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

   * Test the new definitions of `all` and `clean`.
   * Git folks: commit.

+*NOTE: Why are we writing this PNG to file when, by the end of the activity, we are writing an R Markdown report?
+We could include this figure-making code in an R chunk there.
+We're doing it this way to demonstrate more about R and `make` workflows.
+Plus sometimes we do work this way in real life, if a figure has a life outside one specific R Markdown report.*

 ### Use `make` to deal with an annoyance

 The code used above to create `histogram.png` usually leaves an empty `Rplots.pdf` file behind.
 You can read [this thread on stackoverflow](http://stackoverflow.com/questions/17348359/how-to-stop-r-from-creating-empty-rplots-pdf-file-when-using-ggsave-and-rscript) if you'd like to know more.